HassanKanj/random-task-picker/README.md

 3- **Mark the last picked task as done:** After you finish the last picked task, select this option to mark it as done, which will move the task to the 'done' list that you specified earlier.

-4- **Show current configs:** This will print the current configs (default Trello board, tasks list name, done list name, etc..)
+4- **Show current configs:** This will print the current configs (default Trello board, tasks list name, done list name, etc..).

-5- **Update current configs:**: This will update your configs (default Trello board, tasks list name, done list name, etc..)
+5- **Update current configs:**: This will update your configs (default Trello board, tasks list name, done list name, etc..).

+6- **Exit:**: Exit the app.